bmlip/colorized/README.md

 <img width="1011" alt="image" src="https://github.com/user-attachments/assets/be98b029-41dc-4a8d-8c03-31730fb9a2bd" />

-# How to run notebooks locally
+# For course instructors: How to run notebooks locally

 ## Method A: clone the repository
 You can clone the repository.
 When you have the notebook files (`.jl`) on your computer, you can run them with Pluto!